 Once your first boxes hit, take a moment to sit back and reflect on your accomplishment – you just shipped your first subscription box!
 Now’s a good time to analyze the operations for the first month and examine how your assumptions about niche, customer, and product experience have panned out.

-The bottom line: Encourage word of mouth referrals and sharing
+The bottom line: Continue marketing and encourage word of mouth referrals and sharing

-Seller advice from SoBakeable: Focus on social sharing and establishing trust
+Merchant advice on social sharing and establishing trust